rebelsky/csc207c/_labs/vscode.md

 c.
 At the top of the settings screen, you should see a place to search settings.
 Search for "java.configuration.runtimes".
 It will then give you the opportunity to change it in the file `settings.json`.
 Like many modern applications, VSCode uses JSON (the Javascript Object Notation) to store settings data.
 You'll get used to JSON fairly quickly.

 d.
-If you're lucky, you alraedy have this configuration.
+If you're lucky, you already have this configuration.
 But most people don't.
 So you'll get to edit it yourself.
 Use the following for MathLAN.

 ```
 "java.configuration.runtimes": [